-Fatty acids are constituents of triglycerides, the form in which the majority of dietary lipids are found.
-Fatty acids fall into three main classes: saturated fatty acids, monounsaturated fatty acids and polyunsaturated fatty acids.
-In addition, fatty acids can be essential or non-essential.Essential fatty acids cannot be made by the body and are necessary for its development and function.
-They must therefore be provided through food.
-Among the essential fatty acids are the omega-3 and omega-6 polyunsaturated fatty acids.
+Fatty acids are constituents of triglycerides, the form in which most dietary lipids are found.
+Fatty acids fall into three main classes: saturated fatty acids, monounsaturated fatty acids, and polyunsaturated fatty acids.
+In addition, fatty acids can be essential or non-essential.Essential fatty acids cannot be made by the body and are necessary for its development and functioning.
+They must therefore be provided by food..
+Among the essential fatty acids are the polyunsaturated fatty acids omega-3 and omega-6.
 As for non-essential fatty acids, they include, among others, omega-9 fatty acids.

 Omega-3 fatty acids